-Kevin P. Austin, Ph.D., Senior Director of Health and Counseling
+Director of Health and Counseling Services

-Lee H. Coleman, Ph.D., ABPP, Assistant Director and Director of Training
+Lee H. Coleman, Ph.D., ABPP, Assistant Director

 I received my doctorate in clinical psychology from Miami University in 1999 and have worked at Caltech since 2004.
 I’ve developed a specialty in university mental health in the counseling centers at the University of Virginia (internship), Boston College (postdoc), and Ohio University (staff psychologist).
-I see myself mostly as a generalist, but I particularly enjoy working with clients with depression, problems with affect regulation, and personality disorders.
-I love working with Caltech students, and it's a privilege to support them in their personal development.
+I see myself mostly as a generalist, but I particularly enjoy working with clients with depression and problems with affect regulation.
+Depression and suicide prevention are special interests of mine, and I enjoy working with students to prevent relapse into depressive states of mind.
 My first book, Depression: A Guide for the Newly Diagnosed, was published in 2012 by New Harbinger Publications, and has been translated into French, German, and Chinese.

 Maggie Ateia, Psy.D., Staff Psychologist

 I attended the University of Southern California, where I received a Bachelor of Arts in Psychology.
 I received a Master of Arts in Clinical Psychology from the California School of Professional Psychology, Los Angeles and a Doctorate in Clinical Psychology from Alliant University, Los Angeles.
 I strongly believe in the usefulness of therapy as a means to grow.
 It is my opinion that everyone needs a person to lean on at some point in their lives, and at times an unbiased trained professional can be exactly what is needed for support and a source of strength.
 The relationship between a student and myself is extremely important and is a focal point in my work.
 I look forward to helping students from a wide range of backgrounds and am sensitive to multicultural issues.
-Relationship issues, depression, anxiety and stress, problems with disordered eating, and multicultural issues are of particular interest to me.
+Couples therapy, relationship issues, depression, anxiety and stress, problems with disordered eating, and multicultural issues are of particular interest to me.

-Charisma Bartlett, Ph.D., Staff Psychologist
+Charisma Agonoy Bartlett, Ph.D., Staff Psychologist

 Mariel Tourani, M.D., Consulting Psychiatrist